farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 ### Install via docker container

-This method allows you to manage your docker containers and config manually
+This method allows you to manage your docker containers and config manually.

 1. Check out the [hub-monorepo](https://github.com/farcasterxyz/hub-monorepo) locally.
 2. From the root of this folder navigate to `apps/hubble`